Abigail/Abigail.github.io/Src/Trapped/liberated_horse.md

 ### Spiral

-On the Spiral, the %%PIECE%% escapes by moving in straight line forward.
+On both the Square Spiral, and the Diamond Spiral, the %%PIECE%% escapes by moving in straight line forward.
+Since it moves one square forward each step, the escape velocity is \(1\).

 ### Wedge

 On either wedge, the %%PIECE%% escapes by moving in straight line forward.
+Since it moves one square forward each step, the escape velocity is \(1\).